As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 It wasn’t long after leaving the trendy city of San Francisco that we were cruising along the infamous coastal road known as the Pacific Coast Highway.
 Every corner we turned bringing new views across the beaches that lined the Pacific ocean.

 We were making the journey as part of our 2 week tour of the US West Coast, and with so much to see we were attempting the San Francisco to Los Angeles journey in 2 days, cramming in as many stops as possible.

 The journey itself was something to behold.
 For most of the trip I’d seen driving as a necessity, to get us from A to B. But this was different.
 With the breeze flowing through the open window, the glimmering sun reflecting from the ocean all the way to the horizon (we were very lucky with the weather) and the countless golden beaches, this was one journey I wouldn’t be forgetting.

 Part of me regrets not having longer to make the most of this incredible journey but these are the sacrifices of having a full time job.
 If you can I’d recommend spending 3, maybe 4, days for this trip.
 But, if you’re also limited on time, here is a 2 day itinerary from SF to LA.

 What is the Pacific Coast Highway?

 The Pacific Coast Highway is a section of Highway 1 or California State Route 1, it is also known as the California Coast Highway.
 Large sections of Highway 1 run concurrent with Highway 101 which is much quicker, but I would recommend sticking to Highway 1 for the coastal views and beaches.

-2019 Update: Unfortunately, bad weather in the run up to our trip, meant that some sections of route 1 near Big Sur were closed due to mud slides.
-We had to take a huge diversion down the i5.
-It’s my understanding that route 1 is now fully reopened but I’d advise you check before you travel.
+Note: Some sections of route 1 near Big Sur have been known to close during bad seasons due to mud slides.
+We had to take a huge diversion down the i5, check before you set off.